infinite-table/infinite-react/www/pages/docs/learn/filtering/filtering-client-side.page.md

 ---
 title: Client-side Filtering
+description: Learn how to configure client-side filtering for your Infinite Table React DataGrid
 ---

 The most common way to use filtering in Infinite Table is by configuring filters for columns (this works both for client-side and server-side filtering).